aspnet/Benchmarks/src/BenchmarksDriver2/README.md

   --services.[SERVICE].source.dockerContextDirectory                                    The folder in which the Docker file is built relative to, e.g., frameworks/Rust/actix/
   --services.[SERVICE].source.dockerFetchPath                                           The path in the Docker container that contains the base path for the --fetch option, e.g., ./output

-  --services.[SERVICE].options.fetch                                                    Weither the benchmark folder is downloaded. e.g., true.
+  --services.[SERVICE].options.fetch                                                    Whether the benchmark folder is downloaded. e.g., true.
 For Docker see '--services.[SERVICE].source.dockerFetchPath'
   --services.[SERVICE].options.fetchOutput                                              The name of the fetched archive.
 Can be a file prefix (app will add *.DATE*.zip) , or a specific name (end in *.zip) and no DATE* will be added e.g., c:\publishedapps\myApp
-  --services.[SERVICE].options.displayOutput                                            Weither to download and display the standard output of the benchmark.
+  --services.[SERVICE].options.displayOutput                                            Whether to download and display the standard output of the benchmark.

+  --services.[SERVICE].dotnetTrace <true|false>                                         Whether to collect a diagnostics trace using dotnet-trace.
+An optional profile name or list of dotnet-trace providers can be passed. e.g., true
+  --services.[SERVICE].dotnetTraceProviders <profile|flags>                             An optional profile name or list of dotnet-trace providers can be passed.
+Default is 'cpu-sampling'.
+See https://github.com/dotnet/diagnostics/blob/master/documentation/dotnet-trace-instructions.md for details. e.g., Microsoft-DotNETCore-SampleProfiler, Microsoft-Windows-DotNETRuntime, gc-verbose.
+Can be used multiple times to set multiple providers.
+  --services.[SERVICE].options.traceOutput <filename>                                   The name of the trace file.
+Can be a file prefix (app will add *.DATE*.zip) , or a specific name and no DATE* will be added e.g., c:\traces\mytrace

   -c|--client            URL of benchmark client -s|--server            URL of benchmark server